6 must visit Leh Ladakh Palaces before they disappear

 The fortress above the Palace is believed to be the capital Fort during the 10th century and it was established by the descendants of Nima-gon, the ruling dynasty of Tibet.

-The Shey Monastery houses a 7.5-metre high statue of Lord Buddha Sakyamuni which is gold plated and studded with precious gems.
+The Shey Monastery houses a 7.5-meter high statue of Lord Buddha Sakyamuni which is gold plated and studded with precious gems.
 The lamp lit in front of the statue is believed to hold enough butter, to keep it lit for a year.

 5. Stok Palace

-Built in: 19th century
+Built-in: 19th century